-The Loan Fund had committed \$56,149,353 and \$63,962,218 for future disbursements on existing loan commitments and lines of credit to unrelated borrowers as of December 31, 2019 and 2018, respectively.
-Among the tools available to manage liquidity (see Note 8) are lines of credit with financial institutions (see Note 5), proceeds of a public debt offering (see Note 10), as well as the potential to initiate loan sales and loan participation agreements with lending partners.
+The Loan Fund had committed \$53,953,112 and \$56,149,353 for future disbursements on existing loan commitments and lines of credit to unrelated borrowers as of December 31, 2020 and 2019, respectively.
+Among the tools available to manage liquidity (see Note 9) are collections of existing loans receivable, lines of credit with financial institutions (see Note 6), as well as the potential to initiate loan sales and loan participation agreements with lending partners.